marijnh/Eloquent-JavaScript/05_higher_order.md

 running `filter` and `map`, whereas the second only computes some numbers, doing less work.
-You can usually afford the readable approach, but if you're processing huge arrays, and doing so many times, the more awkward loop style might be worth the extra speed.
+You can usually afford the readable approach, but if you're processing huge arrays, and doing so many times, the less abstract style might be worth the extra speed.

 ## Strings and character codes

 {{index "SCRIPTS data set"}}

 One use of the data set would be figuring out what script a piece of text is using.
-Let's go through an example that does this.
+Let's go through a program that does this.

 Remember that each script has an array of character code ranges associated with it.
 So given a character code, we could use a function